mikiw/DexProtocol/README.md

 For now, it's enough but in the future new standards will be added according to Wyvern DAO.
 Also all predicates in Wyvern are arbitrary and they can be any asset or combination of assets.
 Just try to swap AAPL and GOOGL from Nasdaq for VISA on NYSE, good luck with that!

 So how it works?
+s

-Firstly users create orders with an order scheme (https://wyvernprotocol.com/docs#order-schema) and put them in the exchange registry and wait for a match and if so how much to fill it.
+Firstly users create orders with an order scheme [order scheme](https://wyvernprotocol.com/docs#order-schema) and put them in the exchange registry and wait for a match and if so how much to fill it.
 Matching calldata can be constructed off-chain.
 Later, the first call is executed by the maker of the order through their proxy contract.
 The second call is executed by the counterparty.

 Orders must always be authorized by the maker address, who owns the proxy contract which will perform the call.
 Authorization can be done in three ways: by signed message, by pre-approval, and by match-time approval.
 To optimize this process we can use the order book off-chain and if there is a match we can emit on-chain authorization.